Acer Swift

-The Swift is a line of laptop computers produced by Acer.
+The Swift is a line of consumer-oriented high-end laptop computers produced by Acer.
 They are designed to be lightweight and thinner than typical laptops.
 Laptops in the Swift series are the Swift 1, Swift 3, Swift 5 and Swift 7.

-In a announcement in February,2023 Acer changed its model serial, with the Swift 3, Swift 5 and Swift 7 series renamed as the Swift Go, Swift and Swift X respectively.
+In an announcement in February 2023, Acer changed its model serial, with the Swift 3, Swift 5 and Swift 7 series renamed as the Swift Go, Swift and Swift X respectively.